If you want to get things done, you need mojo.

 “When the facts are not to your liking, ask yourself, ‘What path would I take if I knew that the situation would not get better?’
 Then get ready to do that.”

-16. Be grateful for what you have instead of focusing on what you lack.
+16. Show gratitude.
+Be grateful for what you have instead of focusing on what you lack.
+Counting your blessings is mojo enhancing, while thinking of what you don’t have is mojo depleting.

-17. Stay in your own life: stop comparing yourself to others and don’t stray from your path because you’re trying to copy what somebody else is doing.
+17. Stay in your own life.
+Stop comparing yourself to others, and don’t stray from your path because you’re trying to copy what somebody else is doing.
+You do you.

-18. Hang any awards or certificates that you have in a place where you’ll be able to see them often.
+18. Keep mojo props in sight.
+Hang any awards or certificates that you have in a place where you’ll be able to see them often.
 Surround yourself with your accomplishments.
 You can also place photos of yourself having fun with your friends and family in key places, so that you’re reminded of the people who care about you.

-19. Watch someone who exudes lots of self-confidence and model their behavior.
+19. Find a mojo master.
+Watch someone who exudes lots of self-confidence and model their behavior.

 20. Help someone.
-There’s no better way to feel good about yourself and raise your mojo than by being of service to someone else.
+There’s no better way to feel good about yourself and raise your mojo than by being of service to others.

 21. Get some sun.
 Sunlight is vital to your body’s ability to produce Vitamin D. Vitamin D is not actually a vitamin, but a steroid hormone which is important for many things, including sustaining your energy levels.
 Open the windows and get some mojo-activating sunlight.